mobizt/Firebase-ESP8266/src/README.md

 param **`type`** - The integer which holds the type of data i.e. JSON_OBJECT and JSON_ARR

-param **`key`** - The string which holds the key/name of object, can return empty String if the data type is array.
+param **`key`** - The string which holds the key/name of an object, can return empty String if the data type is an array.

 param **`value`** - The string which holds the value for the element key or array.